richard-scryber/scryber.core/docs/drawing_images.rst

 An image can also be used as the fill for text or shapes.
 It has the same properties and options as the background.
 But will be trimmed around the shape of the component it is filling.

-The background and fill are also independent and can be used together for multiple patterns.
+The background and fill are also independent, so can be used together for multiple patterns as in the rectangle in the example below.

 .. code-block:: xml